 You are welcome to have a support person or advocate assist you, or represent you, when making a complaint.

 If you are comfortable to do so, contact the person or people at My Voice involved in your complaint by your preferred method.
 We will make every effort to understand and respond to your complaint as quickly as possible.
 We will support your participation in the complaint handling process by offering and using any supports you prefer, communicating in the way you prefer, and by keeping you informed at all times on the progress of your complaint.
-We will work you to identify your desired goal through open communication.
+We will work with you to identify your desired goal through open communication.

 My Voice aims to resolve all complaints at this level within 4 days of receiving it.